davidsneighbour/kollitsch.dev/README.md

 - If you installed pre-commit and one of your commits won't "get through" due to some weird overzealous configuration, then you can always commit manually via `git commit -no-verify`.
 Use your brain on this one.

-## pre-commit
+## Pre-Commit

-If you want then install and set up `pre-commit` to check commits for quality and security.
+If you want then install and set up `pre-commit` to lint commits for quality and security.
 This requires Python to be installed.
 Then run the following commands to set up `pre-commit` locally:

 ```bash
 pip install pre-commit